jrdnh/respread/README.md

 -----------
 ## Features

-* Detail drill-down by regular attribute dot notation
+* Access subgroups by regular attribute dot notation
 * Automatic recognition of new children elements as they are added
-* Cache management for expensive or long-running calculations
+* Cache management for recursive or expensive calculations
 * Ability to dynamically create child functions at runtime
 * IDE-aware design with support for type annotations and autocompletion